gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    The new user_message', i.e the protected user message, is the input to SCTP.

-   On the receiving side DTLS is used to decrypt the records.
-If a DTLS decryption fails, the DTLS connection and the SCTP association are terminated.
-Due to SCTP-AUTH preventing delivery of corrupt fragments of the protected user message this should only occur in case of implementation errors or internal hardware failures.
+   On the receiving side DTLS is used to decrypt the individual records.
+There are three failure cases an implementation needs to detect then act on as described below:

+   1. Failure in decryption and integrity verification process of any DTLS record.
+Due to SCTP-AUTH preventing delivery of injected or corrupt fragments of the protected user message this should only occur in case of implementation errors or internal hardware failures.

+   2. In case the SCTP layer indicates an end to an user message, e.g. when receiving a MSG_EOR in a recvmsg() call when using the API described in {{RFC6458}}, and the last buffered DTLS record length field does not match, i.e. is incomplete.

+   3. Unable to perform the decryption processes due to lack of resources, such as memory, and have to abandon the user message fragment.
+This specification is defined such that the needed resources for the DTLS/SCTP operations are bounded for a given number of concurrent transmitted SCTP streams or unordered user messages.

+   The above failure cases all results in the receiver failing to recreate the full user message.
+This is a failure of the transport service that is not possible to recover in the DTLS/SCTP layer and the sender can believe the complete message have been delivered.
+This error MUST NOT be ignored, therefore as SCTP lacks any facility to declare a failure on a specific stream or user message the DTLS connection and the SCTP association are terminated.
+An exception to the termination MAY be used if the receiver notifies the ULP about the failure in delivery and the ULP is capable of recovering from this failure.

    The DTLS Connection ID SHOULD NOT be negotiated (Section 9 of
    {{I-D.ietf-tls-dtls13}}).
 If DTLS 1.3 is used, the